 ● Legal support for tender preparation (expected for 2024/2025)

-Funding is given by the InnoBuyer consortium under a Sub-Grantee Agreement signed by the selected applicants and the InnoBuyer consortium.
+Funding is given by the InnoBuyer consortium under a Co-creation Agreement signed by the selected applicants and the InnoBuyer consortium.
 The funds are given by the European Commission (Horizon Europe programme), which uses InnoBuyer as intermediary.

 The aid provided is relying on a cascade-funding scheme involving Horizon Europe.
 The scheme is based on a Grant Agreement signed by the European Commission and the InnoBuyer Consortium partners.
 The Consortium partners as such receive the Horizon Europe funds which are then transferred to the winners of the InnoBuyer open calls based on the rules and regulations explained in the Guidelines for Applicants available at our website.
 This means that funds that will be received by the call winners are Horizon Europe funds.